Session Management

 Accessing Session Data From Client-Side JavaScript

 Typically, you'll need to expose the user's session data to your JavaScript code running in the browser; for example, to populate the authentication context in your React application.
-To do this, you'll need to create a Session Endpoint on your backend server that will use the contents of the session cookie to derive the user's session data and then return it in the response.
+To do this, you'll need to create a Session Endpoint on your backend server that uses the contents of the session cookie to retrieve the user's session data and return it in the response.
 Your client-side JavaScript code can then call the Session Endpoint to get access to the user's session data.

 Client-side JavaScript calls the Session Endpoint to retrieve the user's session data.